askfiy/dwm/README.md

-modkey + f10           ： toggle the mute state of the current volume modkey + shift + r     ： restart dwm without exiting dwm modkey + shift + q     ： now, you have to double click to exit dwm alt_l  + a             ： start taking a screenshot and save the image result in the clipboard
+modkey + f10           ： toggle the mute state of the current volume modkey + shift + r     ： restart dwm without exiting dwm modkey + shift + q     ： now, you have to double click to exit dwm alt_l  + a             ： start taking a screenshot
 ```

 The screenshot files are saved in the /tmp/ directory, you can delete them with the following command: